euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 Once the equations are assembled, a number solvers can be used to solve the problem.
-SfePy provides a unified interface to many standard codes, for example UMFPACK, PETSc, Pysparse as well as the solvers available in SciPy.
+SfePy provides a unified interface to many standard codes, for example UMFPACK [R9]_, PETSc [R10]_, Pysparse [R11]_ as well as the solvers available in SciPy.
 Various solver classes are supported: linear, nonlinear, eigenvalue, optimization, and time stepping.

 Thermoelasticity Example: Code
 ------------------------------